DavidTimms/zod-fast-check/README.md

 `override<Input>(schema: ZodSchema<unknown, ZodTypeDef, Input>, arbitrary: Arbitrary<Input>): ZodFastCheck`

-Returns a new `ZodFastCheck` instance which will use the provided arbitrary which generating inputs for the given schema.
+Returns a new `ZodFastCheck` instance which will use the provided arbitrary when generating inputs for the given schema.
 This includes if the schema is used as a component of a larger schema.

 For example, if we have a schema which validates that a string has a prefix, we can define an override to produce valid values.